Photo by stu_spivack

 Ancient cultures found that when they rinsed, soaked or fermented legumes, it partially reduced some of their toxins.
-However the effectiveness of this practice in reducing toxicity can vary, although it’s often recommended today for those who still want to incorporate the food into their diet.
-Depending on a person’s own level of sensitivity, this method that may or may not be effective for everyone in diminishing undesirable effects.
+However, the effectiveness of this practice in reducing toxicity can vary.
+Although it’s often recommended today for those who still want to incorporate the food into their diet.
+Depending on a person’s own level of sensitivity, this method may or may not be effective for everyone.

 What do the Paleo gurus say?

-The general consensus is that hummus is not included on the Paleo list.
-However, some individuals who can tolerate small amounts of legumes if well-soaked or fermented can find a place for them as a small “cheat” when the hummus is homemade, say some Paleo experts.
+The general consensus is hummus is not on the Paleo list.
+However, some individuals who can tolerate small amounts of legumes if well-soaked or fermented can find a place for them as a small “cheat” when the hummus is homemade.
 If you want to stay clean and still get your hummus on, look to alternatives to the legume, such as macadamia nuts, cauliflower or cashews.